sethjkantz/WiFi_Sense_NeuralNet/README.md

 ## PCAP to CSV
 Once the desired data has been captured in the various scenarios (walking, static, etc).
 They should be copied from your raspberry pi to the pcap_conversion/pcap_files folder.
 Once this step is ran you will have all the necessary CSVs needed for training and using the data.

+## Processing and detection
+The host system should use the CSI_WIFI_Sensing.ipynb to process and analyze for binary motion vs no motion.
+Initially the CSI Dataset for WiFi based human detection from Qamar Zaman https://ieee-dataport.org/documents/csi-dataset-wifi-based-human-detection was used for training.
+Download the dataset, place in repo and the logic should work out of the box.
+Once that is in place, you are free to try your own captures and expiriment with own datasets.
+Captures are left out of this git repo due to their size and restrictions (IEEEDataPort subscription required to download, own pcap files are too large).